jembi/platform/README.md

 ## Backups

+> This section assumes postgres backups are made using `pg_basebackup`

 ### Postgres (Hapi-FHIR)

 To start up Hapi FHIR and ensure that the backups can be made, ensure that you have created the Hapi FHIR bind mount directory (eg./backup)